PanteoPro/spargo_table/README.md

 5. **Configuration Options**: Explains key parameters.
 6. **Example**: A minimal example for quick reference.
 7. **Contributing and License**: Encourages contributions and specifies the license.

-This `README.md` is clean, concise, and provides all the necessary information for users to get started with your library.